manununhez/SWPS_javaFX/README.md

 # SWPS JavaFX desktop app
 A small JavaFX procedure for the department of Psychology of the SWPS University.
+Used to conduct pilot studies.

 ## Screenshots
 ![Add New Participant](img/add_new_participant_screen.png)